AntreasAntoniou/FewShotContinualLearning/task_specification.md

 This measure can be computed by <img src="https://render.githubusercontent.com/render/math?math=$\dfrac{M}{T}$"> where *M* is the total knowledge memory size across a whole task, and *T* is the total size of all samples in all the support sets within a task.

+## Rules

+1. A task with CCI=1, NSS=1 will generate the same task type no matter what Overwrite is set to.
+2. When classes are resampled for a new support set, assuming the CCI interval has been reached, the classes should be unique classes that have not appeared in any of the preceeding support sets within the current continual task.
+3. When new samples are sampled, they should be unique samples, that have not been used in any other support sets of the current continual task.
+4. For SlimageNet the splits should be the exact splits that appear within train, val, and test in https://zenodo.org/record/3672132.
+5. The smaller the ATM of a given model the more memory efficient it is.
+Maximal efficiency is achieved at 0, where no memory is used, and minimum efficiency is reached at infinity, where the model has infinite memory.
+A model that can store the whole dataset it observed will have ATM=1, whereas a model that stores 10% of the information in a data-point will have an ATM=0.1.